HicsChatBot/hics-chatbot/README.md

     1. Y -> create new appointment
     1. N -> ends dialog

+#### (2a) "Cancel"
+1. (fetches next upcoming appt data if it exists)
+1. If doesn't exist:
+    1. "No upcoming appts.
+Would you like to book an appointment instead?"
+        1. Y -> navigate to `BookAppointment`
+        1. N -> End
+1. If exists:
+    1. Confirm cancel this appointment?
+        1. Y –> cancel
+        1. N -> End

 ---

 ### Database Data

+* (default) Patients (you will need the corresponding NRICs):
+    1. Patients with 1 past appointment & 1 upcoming appointments:
+        1. patientId = 19: Elfrieda Lockless, NRIC = T0996338Z
+        1. patientId = 20: Marie Hogsden    , NRIC = T0381322Y

+    1. Patients with 1 past appointment but no upcoming appointments:
+        1. patientId = 21: Wynn Wrathmall , NRIC = T0784791Y
+        1. patientId = 22: Marilin Kilty  , NRIC = T0506732Z

+    1. Patients with no past appointments but with 1 upcoming appointment:
+        1. patientId = 23: Gunner Pairpoint , NRIC = T0945015Y
+        1. patientId = 24: Ky Pritchard     , NRIC = T0502317Z

+    1. Patients with no past & no upcoming appointments: (ie. patient data is just in DB)
+        1. patientId = 25: Peggi Handy     , NRIC = T0803758X
+        1. patientId = 26: Meredith Goosey , NRIC = T0836148V

 * Specializations:
     | id |    name    |
     |----|------------|